TheMobyCollective/spyro-1/readme.md

 To make it easier to setup the MIPS toolchain, a docker image is provided.
 Executing `docker_env.sh` starts a container in interactive mode with the Dockerfile image, which comes with modern mipsel- gcc and binutils.
 For the source code, a much older compiler will be used, gcc2.7.2-mipsel.

-After starting the container, executing `python3 build.py` will create the main executable, named `PSX.EXE` in the `/build` folder.
+After starting the container, executing `make all` will create the main executable, named `PSX.EXE`, in the `/build` folder, and overlays in `/build/wad`.

+To speed up the build process, you can use `make -j` followed by the number of threads you want to use, such as `make all -j6`.

 The overlays will be output to `/build/wad`, the naming convention matches the Spyro 1 template of [wadtool](https://github.com/altro50/wadtool).